Student Stories: The Life-Changing Power of SVU’s Need-Based Financial Aid

 A person standing outdoors next to a tree, wearing a plaid jacket and smiling at the camera.Kai Barton (’25)

-Getting Need-based Financial Aid Made It Possible for Me to Enjoy Extracurriculars: Nick Baker
+Getting Need-based Financial Aid Made It Possible for Me to Enjoy Extracurriculars: Nick Baker ’23

 Initially planning to attend Brigham Young University, Nick Baker’s (‘23) plans changed when he received a performing arts scholarship from SVU, allowing him to join the university’s a cappella group, Accolade.
-Baker, a business management and leadership major from Los Angeles, CA, has also had time to compete on the NCAA Division III the men’s golf team, found the pickleball club, and participate in several RAM clinics with the Pre-Health Professional program.
+Baker, a business management and leadership major from Los Angeles, CA, has also found time to compete on the NCAA Division III men’s golf team, found the pickleball club, and participate in several RAM clinics with the Pre-Health Professional program.

 A person with short hair stands smiling, arms crossed, wearing a navy blue shirt against a stone wall background.